 In this section we study ABV-packets attached to a particular family of Arthur parameters, namely those related to representations with cohomology.
 In \cite{Adams-Johnson}, Adams and Johnson attached to any Arthur parameter in this family a packet consisting of representations cohomologically induced from unitary characters.
 Moreover, they proved that each packet defined in this way is the support of a stable distribution (see Theorem (2.13) \cite{Adams-Johnson}), and that these distributions satisfy the ordinary endoscopic identities predicted by the theory of endoscopy (see Theorem (2.21) \cite{Adams-Johnson}).
 The objective of this section is to show that the packets defined by Adams-Johnson are ABV-packets, that is, for the family of Arthur parameters studied in \cite{Adams-Johnson}, the packet associated in (\ref{deftn:abvpackets}) to any parameter in this family, coincides with the packet defined by Adams and Johnson.
 This will follow as a corollary of a more general result (see Theorem \ref{theo:micropacket} below), where under some hypothesis on the Langlads parameter $\varphi$ of $G$, we are able to reduce the description of the micro-packet corresponding to $\varphi$, to the description of the micro-packet of a Levi subgroup of $G$.

 We begin the section by describing the family of Arthur parameters studied in \cite{Adams-Johnson} and the construction of Adams-Johnson packets.
-The description of the parameters and of the Adams-Johnson packets that we give here, is inspired by Section 3.4.2.2 \cite{Otaibi} and by Section 5 \cite{Arthur89} (see also Section 5 \cite{AMR} version 1).
+The description of the parameters and of the Adams-Johnson packets that we give here, is inspired by Section 3.4.2.2 \cite{Otaibi} and by Section 5 \cite{Arthur89}.
 The main difference with these two references is that in this article, we use the Galois form of the $L$-group instead of the Weil form.
 By doing this we are able to describe the Adams-Johnson construction in the language of extended groups of \cite{ABV}.
-The only complication by using the Galois form is that to define the packets of Adams-Johnson it will be necessary to work with an $E$-group of some Levi subgroup of $G$, and consequently to use the canonical cover (see Definition \ref{deftn:canonicalcover}) of this Levi subgroup, and to work with some projective characters of strong real forms of this cover.\\
+The only complication in using the Galois form is that to define the packets of Adams-Johnson it will be necessary to work with an $E$-group of some Levi subgroup of $G$, and consequently to use the canonical cover (see Definition 10.1 \cite{ABV} and Section 3) of this Levi subgroup, and to work with some projective characters of strong real forms of this cover.\\